Chau999/chau999.github.io/index.md

 </p>

 <p align="justify">
-My current research focuses on improving the reliability of machine learning algorithms by advocating for more expressive and interpretable uncertainty quantification methods, drawing inspiration from the vast literature on imprecise probability (Yes there are more to uncertainty than probability theory).
+<b>Research Interests.</b> My current research focuses on improving the reliability of machine learning algorithms by advocating for more expressive and interpretable uncertainty quantification methods, drawing inspiration from
+the vast literature on imprecise probability (Yes there are more to uncertainty than probability theory).
 I have also worked on broader areas of machine learning including model explainability and cooperative game theory, kernel methods and Gaussian processes, causal inference and econometrics, ranking and preference learning, and graph machine learning.
 </p>